Local Area & Parking

 You can also take a picture of the vehicle and forward it to PCM via email, please contact them first for exact instruction on how to do this.

-Please note that you will need to park your vehicle in a Visitor space for the time being and therefore you will need to display a visitor permit, failing to do so will result in your vehicle also being penalised.
+Please note that you will need to park your vehicle in a Visitor space for the time being and therefore you will need to register a visitor permit, failing to do so will result in your vehicle also being penalized.

 Do not contact Property Management Out of Hours Service for parking related issues, out of hours will not be able to assist you with it as such queries can only be addressed by PCM directly.